09-05-2019 | | By Moe Long

 Aclima developed a mobile sensing platform for better analysing urban air quality.
 Boasting support from Google, who installed Aclima sensors on its StreetView vehicles, it’s a nifty and far-reaching IoT healthcare solution for uncovering valuable data on air quality and how it’s affected.

-The Internet of Things carries a slew of benefits.
+The benefits of the Internet of Things in healthcare are vast.
 Particularly, when fused with healthcare, IoT may be used for increasing efficiency in hospital operations, improving patient monitoring, and even providing accessible solutions for wearable technology.
 But whenever internet connectivity comes into play, security concerns arise.
 It’s no different with IoT in healthcare.
 IoT devices can be susceptible.
 While previously there were merely concerns regarding patient data and complying with HIPPA, now there’s a potential risk from hackers.